magomimmo/modern-cljs/doc/tutorial-14.md

 run, you should see the CLJS compiler producing the `modern.js` script file.

-Reload the [shopping.html][3].
+Reload the [shopping page][3].
 You should now see the Ajax version of the Shopping Calculator working again as expected.

 Not so bad until now.
 I suggest you to commit now your work by issuing